-SECTION 5 More information about your monthly premium
+SECTION 5 More information about your monthly plan premium

-Section 5.1 There are several ways you can pay your plan premium
+Section 5.1 How to pay our plan premium

-There are four ways you can pay your plan premium.
+There are four ways you can pay our plan premium.

-Option 1: Paying by check, in person or by phone
+Option 1: Pay by check, or in person

 You may pay your monthly plan premium directly to our plan with cash, a check, or credit card.
 You can drop off a check in person at your nearest Neighborhood Center.
 Cash payments can only be made in person at our Neighborhood Centers.
 Checks can also be mailed to: